 Here are a few tips for good posture and support for your lower spine while sitting at a desk or while driving:

 - Make sure your chair is set up so your knees are bent at about a 90-degree angle.
 Two fingers should slip easily between the bottom of your thigh and the chair.

-- Place some support under your feet to elevate them slightly (this takes some of the load off of your lower spine).
+- Place some support under your feet to elevate them slightly to take some of the load off of your lower spine.
 Sitting with your knees slightly higher than your hips eliminates much of the pressure on your lumbar spine.

 - Your buttocks should be pressed against the back of the chair, and your back should be straight.

 - Be sure you're not sitting on anything that would throw your spine out of alignment (such as a wallet in your back pocket).

 - Don't slouch or slump in your office or car chair—this puts extra pressure on your spine and stress on the lumbar discs.
 Use the back of the chair to provide support for your back.

 - Sit up straight and keep your chin pulled in (avoid keeping your chin and head thrust forward).

 - Sit as close to your desk as possible.

 - Your computer screen or reading materials should be at eye level.